coinbotnet/coinbot/README.md

 ## Improving included algorithms

 The actual behavior of bot is programmed in SimpleBot implementation of IBot.
 If you'd like to improve it's performance or create a new algorithm, feel free to fork project and then commit a merge request.
 Remember to use Unit tests to determine if your algorithm works as intended.

+## USE AT YOUR OWN RISK

+We don't provide any guarantee the provided source codes works.
+Project should be considered as for educational purposes only.
+DO NOT EVER RISK YOUR ASSERTS.
+Authors of this projects will not be liable for any lossess and damages in connection with the use of this source code.